-Cody has been very expressive about his dreams of going to the Paralympics for swimming in 2016. http://teamcody.com/He would also like to compete in the areas of running and triathlons.
-With the support of family, friends, prosthetics from TSRHC, Challenged Athletes Foundation and other sponsors, Cody hopes make these dreams a reality!
+Cody has been very expressive about his dreams of going to the Paralympics for swimming in 2020.
+With the support of family, coaches, friends, prosthetics from TSRHC, Challenged Athletes Foundation and other supporters, Cody hopes make these dreams a reality!